poojanoochila/ethical-hacking-workshop/README.md

 All demonstrations, commands, and tools shown in this repository were used in controlled lab environments with proper authorization.
 Unauthorized access to systems or networks is illegal and unethical.

 ---

-# Acknowledgement

-Special thanks to the faculty members, organizers, and participants who contributed to the successful completion of this workshop and encouraged practical cybersecurity learning.